About the University

 - Determine the remuneration of the President and Vice-Chancellor.

-- Determine the policy by which the remuneration of other ‘senior post holders’ is set.
+- Determine the policy by which the remuneration of members of University Executive Board is set.

-- Review and approve the remuneration of other ‘senior post holders’ on receipt of recommendations from the President and Vice-Chancellor or his or her nominee
+- Review and approve the remuneration of members of University Executive Board on receipt of recommendations from the President and Vice-Chancellor or his or her nominee.

 - Approve the principles by which the remuneration of employed Officers of the University is set.